1712n/dn-institute/content/attacks/posts/2024-05-14-Sonne-Finance.md

 ## Security Failure Causes

 **Smart Contract Vulnerability:** The root cause of the exploit was a precision loss issue, a widely known vulnerability in CompoundV2 forks.
-The attacker manipulated the collateral factors of a lending pool to inflate the value of deposited collateral.
+The attacker manipulated the collateral factors of a lending pool, by depositing underlying tokens into an empty market to inflate the value of deposited collateral.